Rainbow Grilled Vegetable Kabobs

 And since my kids love helping to make these grilled vegetable kabobs, they are more likely to eat them!
 Striving for 2 to 3 cups of vegetables per day is recommended, and it’s important to vary your veggies.

-So gather up your favorite vegetables, get your kids to help, and enjoy this amazing recipe.
+So gather up your favorite vegetables, get your kids to help, and enjoy this amazing recipe – it’s an awesome summer side dish!

 Making Grilled Vegetable Kabobs With Kids